 A suis is part of the normal flora of the oral cavity of pigs.
 It causes septicemia in young pigs and arthritis, pneumonia, and pericarditis in older pigs.
 It may also cause septicemia, arthritis, pneumonia, and purulent nephritis in neonatal and postnatal foals.
 Disease follows a break in the integrity of the oral mucosa or may be associated with immunosuppression.
 The organism is typically susceptible to sulfonamides and cephalosporins.

 The natural host of A equuli is the horse, and infections are seen in both foals and adult horses.
 Disease in foals may manifest as diarrhea, followed by meningitis, pneumonia, purulent nephritis, or septic polyarthritis (sleepy foal disease or joint-ill).
-Infection may be acquired through a contaminated umbilicus, or by inhalation or ingestion.
+Infection may be acquired through a contaminated umbilicus or by inhalation or ingestion.
 The incidence of foal infection is reduced with greater attention to sanitation in the birthing environment, and maternal antibodies in colostrum are often protective.
 Abortions, septicemia, nephritis, peritonitis, and endocarditis may result from A equuli infection in adult horses.
+A syndrome of acute peritonitis in adult horses associated with A equuli has been described in Australia as well as sporadically in other parts of the world.
+A equuli isolates have also been recovered from fetuses of mares affected with mare reproductive loss syndrome; however, it is not clear whether the bacteria is directly associated with the pregnancy loss.
 In both foals and adult horses, several other bacteria can cause the same clinical disease syndromes as A equuli.
 Therefore, definitive diagnosis of A equuli relies on isolating the bacteria by culture.
-Infections may be treated with chloramphenicol, gentamicin, or third-generation cephalosporins, depending on the nature of the infection and the ability to achieve therapeutic concentrations at the site of infection. β-Lactam antibiotics and sulfonamides have been recommended, but widespread resistance to both of these antibiotics has been recently reported.
+Infections may be treated with chloramphenicol, gentamicin, or third-generation cephalosporins, depending on the nature of the infection and the ability to achieve therapeutic concentrations at the site of infection. β-Lactam antibiotics and potentiated sulfonamides have been recommended; however, resistance to both of these types of antibiotics is occasionally reported.

 A arthritidis, previously classified as Bisgaard taxon 9, has been isolated from horses with arthritis and septicemia.

-This form of actinobacillosis is found worldwide, but is sporadic and thus difficult to prevent.
-Herd outbreaks are possible and are generally associated with the consumption of coarse, abrasive feeds that encourage the formation of lesions in the mouth.
-Sodium iodide is the treatment of choice in ruminant actinobacillosis.
-IV sodium iodide (70 mg/kg of a 10–20% solution) is given once and then repeated 1–2 times at 7- to 10-day intervals.
+This form of actinobacillosis is found worldwide but is sporadic and thus difficult to prevent.
+Herd outbreaks are possible and are generally associated with consumption of coarse, abrasive feeds that encourage formation of lesions in the mouth.
+Sodium iodide is the treatment of choice in actinobacillosis in ruminants.
+IV sodium iodide (70 mg/kg of a 10%–20% solution) is given once and then repeated 1 or 2 times at 7- to 10-day intervals.
 If clinical signs of iodine toxicity develop (including dandruff, diarrhea, anorexia, coughing, and excessive lacrimation), iodine administration should be discontinued.
 Clinical improvement is often seen within 48 hr of therapy, and treatment is usually successful when only the tongue is involved.
-Systemic antibacterial agents, such as ceftiofur, penicillin, ampicillin, florfenicol, and tetracyclines may be effective and are primarily recommended in severe cases of actinobacillosis or cases refractory to sodium iodide therapy.
+Systemic antibacterial agents, such as ceftiofur, penicillin, ampicillin, florfenicol, and tetracyclines may be effective and are primarily recommended in severe cases of actinobacillosis or in cases refractory to sodium iodide therapy.
 Surgical debulking of lesions, especially if they interfere with breathing, may be useful.
 This is particularly true when large granulomatous masses that do not respond to medical therapy are present.
 Prevention of actinobacillosis in ruminants primarily relies on avoidance of coarse, stemmy feedstuffs and pastures full of hard, penetrating plant awns (ie, foxtails or thistles).

-A ureae has caused upper respiratory tract infections in humans and abortions in pigs.
+A ureae has caused upper respiratory tract infections in people and abortions in pigs.
 In addition, A actinoides has occasionally been associated with suppurative pneumonia in calves and seminal vesiculitis in bulls.

-Last full review/revision July 2011 by Geof W. Smith, DVM, MS, PhD, DACVIM
+Last full review/revision November 2013 by Geof W. Smith, DVM, PhD